EdwardLu2018/BTMiniRHex/README.md

 # BTMiniRHex
-iOS application for controlling CMU's [Robomechanics](https://www.cmu.edu/me/robomechanicslab/) lab's [MiniRHex](https://github.com/robomechanics/MiniRHex) using bluetooth.
+iOS application for controlling CMU's [Robomechanics](https://www.cmu.edu/me/robomechanicslab/) lab's [MiniRHex](https://github.com/robomechanics/MiniRHex) using Bluetooth.

-The MiniRHex uses the BT-410 bluetooth module from Robotis.
+The MiniRHex uses the BT-410 Bluetooth module from Robotis.

+Crafted using Xcode/Swift and a lot of free time.